Is Sparkling Water Good Or Bad For You?

 Sparkling water is not bad for you when compared to drinking other sugary soft drinks.

-This combines the bubbles of a soda with a little sweetness to trick the mind and stomach that they are drinking something similar to a Coke or Sprite without all the poor health effects like the risk of diabetes and obesity.
+This combines the bubbles of a soda with a little sweetness to trick the mind and stomach into drinking something similar to a Coke or Sprite without all the poor health effects like the risk of diabetes and obesity.

 There is research that suggests that drinking soda water can help you feel full longer.
-This is because adding the volume of the beverage with a meal tricks the mind to feel that their stomachs.
+This is because adding the beverage volume with a meal tricks the mind to feel that their stomachs.

 Another very small study found that women who drank sparkling water that contained sodium decreased their LDL cholesterol levels and increased their HDL, or the “good” cholesterol levels.
 This then could be linked to a lower risk of heart disease.